Skip to content

 Selection Criteria

 We recognize that each application reflects a unique set of needs and challenges.
-Proposal reviewers apply our selection criteria holistically as a lens to understand the strengths, weaknesses, and potential challenges of every application.
+Proposal reviewers apply our selection criteria holistically to understand each application’s strengths, weaknesses, and potential challenges.

-The MHCF Board of Trustees reserves the discretion to consider factors not explicitly described when approving or rejecting grants.
+The MTHF Board of Trustees reserves the discretion to consider factors not explicitly described when approving or rejecting grants.

 Need

-The project will fill a need that other available resources in the community cannot meet.
+The project fills a need that other available resources in the community have not met.

 Sustainability